 The Fund will seek to generate capital appreciation and income while maintaining broad equity and fixed-income market participation.
 The Fund predominantly invests in Underlying Funds, each of which has its own investment goal.
 The Underlying Funds invest, in turn, in securities and other instruments of various asset classes.
 Each of the Underlying Funds is managed by one or more sub-advisors under the supervision of the Manager.
 The Fund's assets may be diversified across underlying bond and equity funds.
 The bond funds may consist of a wide range of investment styles that provide exposure to Canadian and/or foreign fixed-income securities of varying credit quality (including non-investment grade/junk bonds), maturity and duration.
-The equity funds may consist of a wide range of investment styles that provide investment exposure to Canadian and/or foreign equity funds for a wide range of investment styles that provide investment exposure to Canadian and/or foreign equity funds may consist of a wide range of investment styles that provide investment exposure to Canadian and/or foreign equity funds may consist of a wide range of investment styles that provide investment exposure to Canadian and/or foreign equity for foreign equity securities of companies of various capitalization ranges.
+The equity funds may consist of a wide range of investment styles that provide investment exposure to Canadian and/or foreign equity securities of companies of various capitalization ranges.
 The Fund may also invest in cash and cash equivalents, including Money Market Fund or any other money market mutual fund managed by SEI from time to time.